thearn/webcam-pulse-detector/README.md

 -----------------
 This application uses openCV (http://opencv.org/) to find the location of the user's face, then isolate the forehead region.
 Data is collected from this location over time to estimate the user's heartbeat frequency.
-This is done by measuring average optical intensity in the forehead location, in the subimage's green channel alone.
+This is done by measuring average optical intensity in the forehead location, in the subimage's green channel alone (the blue channel tends to be very noisy).
 Physiological data can be estimated this way thanks to the optical absorbtion characteristics of oxygenated hemoglobin.

 With good lighting and minimal noise due to motion, a stable heartbeat should be isolated in about 15 seconds.
 Other physiological waveforms, such as Mayer waves